acdha/iiif.io/source/api/presentation/2.1/index.md

     * A sequence or a range _MAY_ have exactly one canvas as its start canvas.
     * Other resources _MUST NOT_ have a start canvas.

+####  3.5.
+Paging Properties

+first
+:

+last
+:

+next
+:

+prev
+:

+total
+:

 The requirements for the metadata properties are summarized in [Appendix B][appendixB].

 Other properties are possible, either via custom extensions or endorsed by the IIIF.
 If a client discovers properties that it does not understand, then it _MUST_ ignore them.
 Other properties _SHOULD_ consist of a prefix and a name in the form "`prefix:name`" to ensure it does not collide with a property defined by IIIF specifications.
 [Services][annex] _SHOULD_ be used for extensions if at all possible.